fullendmaestro/StackUp-Feb-2025-Challenge/README.md

 - **Progress Tracking**: Track scores and performance for a particular quiz
 - **Public Quizzes**: Update your quiz visibily to public to share them with others

+## UX Steps

+1. **Generate a quiz**:

+   - Select the topics and subtopics you want to include in the quiz.
+Note, choosing multiple topics makes the system choose a topic to generate on randomly.
+   - Specify the number of questions for the quiz.
+   - Provide a title for the quiz.
+   - Click on the "Generate quiz" button to create the quiz.

+2. **Answer Questions**:

+   - Select the answer for each question.
+   - Submit your answer to see if it is correct or incorrect.
+   - The system will move to the next question until all questions are answered.

+3. **View Results**:
+   - After answering all questions, view your final score.
+   - See which questions you got right and which ones you got wrong.
+   - Review the explanations for the correct answers.
+4. **Share quiz and result**:
+   - Update the visibily to public to share your quiz with other users to read

+- **Generate a quiz**:
+- **Answer Questions**:

 ## Tech Stack

 - **Fullstack**: Next.js 15